• Free shipping on all orders

 Many cat cafes operate to promote cat adoptions and often have cats that are looking for new homes.
 Such cafes will have support or partnerships with local cat welfare organizations, animal shelters, and rescues.

 These organizations will work with the cat cafe to ensure that the cats in the cafe are living in suitable conditions and are happy to be there.
-They can also provide consultations on creating a cat-friendly atmosphere and lead training sessions with cafe staff to ensure that the cats and people are coexisting harmoniously.
+They can also provide consultations on creating a cat-friendly atmosphere and lead training sessions with cafe staff to ensure that the cats and people coexist harmoniously.

 Clean Environment